ryanmosz/crypto-trading-sim/memory-bank/progress.md

 # Progress Tracker

 ## Overall Status
 Phase 1 (Historical trading) and Phase 2 (Now mode) are 100% complete!
-Core gameplay and all planned features are fully functional.
+All features are deployed and running in production with automated price updates.

 ## What Works
 - Complete authentication flow (login/signup) with profile loading